© 2024 Rentokil Initial plc Legal statement

 The school environment has a critical impact on the health and wellbeing of children.
 It’s been well-known for decades that poor air quality in school classrooms impacts children’s learning.
 In fact, as far back as 1884, the French Ministry of Public Instruction understood the need for clean air and recommended 600ppm CO2 for air in classrooms.
 There’s a large body of research that shows that poor ventilation and pollution, which is highly prevalent around urban schools, have major effects on children’s health, performance and wellbeing.
 Indoor air can be more polluted than outdoor, especially when poorly ventilated and containing a large number of people.
 School staff are also affected by poor air quality and they have a right to a safe working environment.

-The Lancet COVID-19 Commission Task Force on Safe Work, Safe School, and Safe Travel found that most schools in the US do not meet even the minimum ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers) ventilation design standard – which is aimed at comfort, not disease control, so is much lower than that needed to remove infectious aerosols adequately.
-It also noted that a review of air quality in schools in 13 countries found poor ventilation was common.
+The Lancet COVID-19 Commission Task Force on Safe Work, Safe School, and Safe Travel found that most schools in the US did not meet even the minimum ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers) ventilation design standard – which was aimed at comfort, rather than disease or pollution control (ASHRAE standards have been updated since).
+The Task Force also noted that a review of air quality in schools in 13 countries found poor ventilation was common.